riplo/projecttemplate/README.md

 - [X] Get rid of location
 - [ ] Split up first and last name
 - [ ] Don't make userId public (never pass to frontend).
 Potentially assign every user a public userId instead.
 Make checks to ensure people are accessing their own info (pass redux id to backend, compare with mongo id in a helper method)
+- [ ] Change handleChangeFullName redux to be split into first and second

 # Next iteration of template
 - [ ] Effective AWS S3